awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-txn-messaging.md

 }
 ```

-Other metrics return multiple values, and group the values by a relevant field\.
+Other metrics return multiple values and group the values by a relevant field\.
 If a metric returns multiple values, the JSON response includes a field that indicates which field was used to group the data\.

 To learn more about the structure of query results, see [Using Query Results](analytics-query-results.md)\.